Emyrk/nampower/README.md

 ```

 #### GetSpellRec(spellId)
-Returns a Lua table containing all fields for the spell’s `SpellRec` record (including localized `name` and `rank`).
+Returns a Lua table containing all fields for the spell's `SpellRec` record (including localized `name` and `rank`).
 Returns nil if the spell cannot be found.

 Full field name lists are in [`DBC_FIELDS.md`](DBC_FIELDS.md).